ErathiaChia/aiap-bootcamp1-hoo-chi-yang/README.md

 ## EDA Findings

-Based on EDA findings, histogram of residuals and Q-Q plot shows that residuals are approximately normal, Residual vs Fitted plot shows that there is some non-linearities that are not captured if we use a linear model.
+- Based on EDA findings, histogram of residuals and Q-Q plot shows that residuals are approximately normal, Residual vs Fitted plot shows that there is some non-linearities that are not captured if we use a linear model.
 We expect that non-linear models may be better in predicting 'final_test' scores.

-The variables effects on 'final_test' makes sense. \
+- The variables effects on 'final_test' makes sense.
-We expect that smaller 'class_size' may lead to better test outcomes due to more focus on individual students. \
+- We expect that smaller 'class_size' may lead to better test outcomes due to more focus on individual students.
-Students who do not have CCA are likely to have better test outcomes as they have more time to work on their studies. \
+- Students who do not have CCA are likely to have better test outcomes as they have more time to work on their studies.
-'attendance_rate' greatly impacts 'final_test' scores.
-We interpret that there may be some scores reserved for attendance. \
+-'attendance_rate' greatly impacts 'final_test' scores.
+We interpret that there may be some scores reserved for attendance.
-Students with access to 'tuition' are correlated to having better 'final_test' scores.
+- Students with access to 'tuition' are correlated to having better 'final_test' scores.

-'final_test' are less correlated to 'gender', 'mode_of_transport', 'school_type', 'bag_color', and 'age'.
+- 'final_test' are less correlated to 'gender', 'mode_of_transport', 'school_type', 'bag_color', and 'age'.

-Unexpectedly, 'hours_per_week' of study have a slight negative correlation to 'final_test.'
-Perhaps maybe these are struggling students. \
+- Unexpectedly, 'hours_per_week' of study have a slight negative correlation to 'final_test.'
+Perhaps maybe these are struggling students.
-Also, it also seems like students with visual 'learning_style' are correlated to have better 'final_test.'
+- Also, it also seems like students with visual 'learning_style' are correlated to have better 'final_test.'

 ## Model Choices